sy77777en/video_annotation_folk/labels_markdown/cam_setup/shot_type/index.md

 - Does the focus shift from one subject to another?

-- Is there a revealing or transitional element to the shot?

 - Does the video show subjects appearing or disappearing?

 - Is there a handoff between different subjects?